MCP HubMCP Hub

 Usage & Configuration

-To use the published server, include the following in your configuration:
+To use the published server, add the following to your configuration:

 {